Luucasgontijo/middleware-evolution/README.md

 - `models/`: Data structures used throughout the application
 - `config/`: Configuration loading and management
 - `middleware/`: HTTP middleware functions for authentication, logging, etc.

+### Technologies Used

+The middleware is built with the following technologies:

+- **[Gin Web Framework](https://github.com/gin-gonic/gin)**: A high-performance HTTP web framework that provides a robust set of features for building web applications and microservices
+- **CORS Middleware**: Uses gin-contrib/cors to handle Cross-Origin Resource Sharing
+- **HTTP Request Proxying**: Custom implementation for forwarding requests to the Evolution API
+- **Environment Configuration**: Flexible environment variable setup with sensible defaults

 To build the Go application: